Convex-Dev/design/cad/002_values/README.md

 0x                                                                    ;; The empty Blob (0 bytes)
 ```

-Blobs are especially useful for storing Opaque units of data that may be important to external systems (e.g. client data encodings) as well as cryptographic values such as keys, hashes or verification proofs.
-While is is possible to manipulate Blobs in CVM code, this is not usually recommended: such hanling should normally be done off-chain.
+Blobs are especially useful for storing opaque units of data that may be important to external systems (e.g. client data encodings) as well as cryptographic values such as keys, hashes or verification proofs.
+While is is possible to manipulate Blobs in CVM code, this is not usually recommended: such handling should normally be done off-chain.

 #### String